domapic/domapic-controller/README.md

 option | description | default
 --- | --- | ---
-`--name` | Service instance name.
-Name can be defined too as first argument | - `--db` | MongoDB connection uri | mongodb://localhost:27017/domapic `--port` | Http port used | 3000
+`--name` | Custom service instance name.
+Name can be defined too as first argument.
+Default is "domapic-controller" | - `--db` | MongoDB connection uri | mongodb://localhost:27017/domapic `--port` | Http port used | 3000
 `--hostName` | Hostname for the server | -